-Because occupations involving physical labor dominate the local economy, Bayou La Batre is generally considered to be a blue-collar town.
-56.93% of the Bayou La Batre workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Bayou La Batre, you'll notice that it is more blue-collar than most other communities in America.
+56.93% of Bayou La Batre’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Bayou La Batre is a city of transportation and shipping workers, production and manufacturing workers and sales and office workers.
 There are especially a lot of people living in Bayou La Batre who work in office and administrative support (8.90%), teaching (7.58%) and sales jobs (7.38%).

 Setting & Lifestyle

-Bayou La Batre is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Bayou La Batre is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.